LispCookbook/cl-cookbook/getting-started.md

 (ql:quickload "system")
 ~~~

-The practical different between the two is that `ql:quickload` first tries to
+The practical difference between the two is that `ql:quickload` first tries to
 fetch the system from the Internet if it is not already installed.

-Note that symlinks in local-projects to another location of your liking works too.
+Note that symlinks in local-projects to another location of your liking work too.

 #### How to work with local versions of libraries